10 After-School Activities and Games for Kids

 Parenting expert Linda Williams, author of "Parenting From the Heights," says that when a child gets to play should depend on each child, but "age is irrelevant in that decision.
 I do think you need to set up some expectations about when it will be done.
 It doesn't have to be the same every day."

-While your kids might be happy to plop in front of the TV, that doesn't allow for physical or mental exercise.
+While your kids might be happy to zone out on a screen, that doesn't allow for physical or mental exercise.
 Public school teacher and blogger Chelly Wood believes that "it's important for kids to get at least one hour of play time after school, regardless of age.
 That's 'real' play time, not computer play, video game time or TV time."

 For fun suggestions, here are 10 creative after-school activities for kids.